CIF Parser¶

 What are STAR, CIF, DDL, mmCIF?¶

-(in case someone comes here when looking for a serialization format)
+(in case someone comes here looking for a serialization format)

 STAR is a human-readable data serialization format (think XML or JSON) that happens to be known and used only in molecular-structure sciences.

 CIF (Crystallographic Information File) – a file format used in crystallography – is a restricted derivative of STAR.
-It is restricted in features (to make implementation easier), but also imposes arbitrary limits – for example on the line length.
+It is restricted in features (to make implementation easier) but also imposes arbitrary limits – for example, on line length.

 DDL is a schema language for STAR/CIF.